PUBLIC RELATIONS IN THE DIGITAL AGE - 2021/2

 The summative assessment for this module consists of:

-A PR portfolio consisting of students' own campaign pitches, and design.
+An individual PR portfolio consisting of students' own campaign pitches, and design, accompanied by either a standard Curriculum Vitae or a mock Linked-In Profile/

 Formative assessment and feedback